-In the German academic system, the individual doctorate is the most frequently chosen, rather 'traditional' path to the title of 'Doctor'.
-As the name already suggests, this form of doctorate allows you a high degree of individuality, freedom and organizational leeway.
+In the German academic system, the individual doctorate is the most frequently chosen and "traditional" path to a doctoral degree.
+As the name suggests, this form of doctorate allows you one thing above all: a high degree of independence, freedom and organizational leeway.

-If you would like to do your doctorate in this way, then you need to find your own supervisor and, together with him or her, determine your research topic.
+If you would like to do your doctorate in this way, then you need to find your supervisor on your own and determine the research topic together with him or her.
 You can find more about this in section 3.2.
 You will also be largely free in terms of how you allocate your time, and sometimes even in the choice of place of work.
 Individual doctorates come in a variety of forms:

-- For example, you can do your doctorate as a research associate in what is known as a qualification position at the university or at a non-university research institution.
+For example, you can do your doctorate as a research associate in what is known as a qualification position at the university or at a non-university research institution.
 Here we need to distinguish between doing a doctorate in a position covered by the university budget or in a third-party financed research project.
-This distinction may be significant when it comes to the extent of your integration into teaching. - Alternatively, you can opt for an a exter- nal doctorate, in which you work for an employer outside of the university. - Another option is to fund your doctorate with a scholarship (for instance, via a so-called organization for the promotion of young talent), or completely independently.
+This distinction may be significant when it comes to the extent of your integration into teaching.

+- Alternatively, you can opt for an external doctorate, in which you work for an employer outside of the university. - Another option is to fund your doctorate with a scholarship (for instance, via a so-called organization for the promotion of young talent), or completely independently